NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/pelicun/tools.rst

 Standalone Tools
 ****************

-Standalon python scripts are provided with pelicun that are built using methods from the library and facilitate using pelicun for those who prefer to work in an environment other than Python.
+Standalone python scripts are provided with pelicun that are built using methods from the library and facilitate using pelicun for those who prefer to work in an environment other than Python.
 These tools are listed below.

 ==============
 DL_calculation